Hopelink Food Bank: 425-889-7880

 Hopelink's Kirkland/Northshore* food bank provides services to residents in North and East King County as well as Snohomish County.
 The food bank is open MW from 10am-4pm and TTh from noon-6:30pm.
 They are located at 11011 120th Ave NE, Kirkland, WA 98033.

-*Note: If you do not live in one of the areas listed above, go here to find a Hopelink food bank closer to you.
+*Note: If you do not live in one of the areas listed above, visit their website to find a Hopelink food bank closer to you.

 Healthpoint provides affordable, high-quality medical and dental care.
 They will serve all patients, regardless of ability to pay.
 The Bothell clinic's services include acupuncture, behavioral health, diabetes education, family medicine, family planning, immunizations, naturopathic medicine, nutrition, pharmacy, physical and annual exams, and pregnancy care.
 They are open MWThF from 9am-5pm and Tuesday from 12pm-8pm.
 Healthpoint is located at 10808 NE 145th St. Suite B, Bothell, WA 98011.